-It is the process by which before cutting our branches, we manicure our leaves.
+It is the process by which we manicure our leaves before cutting our branches.
 In other words, we leave only the cannabis flowers that our cannabis plant has produced.
 Subsequently, we let them dry in a closed and dark place with an optimal temperature of 22º C and 50% humidity.

 Where to dry my buds?

-First of all, as we have said in the previous point, the most important thing is a closed and dark place.
-In addition to optimize a temperature of 22º C and 50% humidity.
+As we have said in the previous point, the most important thing is a closed and dark environment.
+In addition to providing a temperature of 22º C and 50% humidity.

-If at the end of the indoor harvest your closet is free is a good option for drying in that place.
-Secondly, it is important to hang your buds so that they are upside down and separated from each other for better aeration and to prevent mold.
+If at the end of the indoor harvest your closet is free, this is a good option for drying.
+It is important to hang your buds so that they are upside down and separated from each other for better aeration and to prevent mold.

-Thirdly, you can also use drying nets to place your buds on in case you don’t want to be placing your buds one by one.
+You can also use drying nets to place your buds on in case you don’t want to place your buds one by one.
 Finally, both methods are effective if you keep the place in optimal conditions.

-Finally, you can also build a drying place with a cardboard box.
+You can also build a drying place out of a cardboard box.
 However, this is not the best option as cardboard absorbs moisture and odors.

 When to cure your cannabis buds?

-First of all, to know when is the best time you should know that they have to be drying for at least one to two weeks.
-In addition, it is important to observe our buds every day.
+The best time to cure your cannabis buds is when they have been drying for at least one to two weeks.
+In addition, it is important to observe your buds every day.

-Secondly, when a week has passed you can take a branch and bend it in half.
-It is important to notice how our branch makes a snap and bends.
-However, if you have overdried it you will notice how your branch breaks like a dry stick.
+When a week has passed, you can take a branch and bend it in half.
+It is important to notice how the branch makes a snap and bends.
+However, if you have overdried it, you will notice how your branch breaks like a dry stick.

-Thirdly, when you have noticed that your buds are ready to be preserved, the best option is to store them in airtight glass jars.
+When you have noticed that your buds are ready to be preserved, the best option is to store them in airtight glass jars.
 In addition to keeping and preserving the humidity better, it also retains the aromas better.
-In the first two weeks you should open your glass jars at least twice a day for fifteen minutes so that the retained humidity can escape to the outside.
+In the first two weeks, you should open your glass jars at least twice a day for fifteen minutes so that the retained humidity can escape to the outside.

 When can I test my buds?

-Finally, as time passes you can open your jars once a week, about fifteen minutes.
+As time passes, you can open your jars once a week for about fifteen minutes.
 In addition, it is important to keep an eye on our buds for possible appearances of mold.

-First of all, from the Blimburn team we hope you liked the article and if the cultivation of your cannabis plants requires a nice time, drying and curing are equally important to delight us with good cannabis buds.
+The Blimburn team hopes you liked the article.
+If the cultivation of your cannabis plants requires a decent amount of time, drying and curing are equally important to delight you with good cannabis buds.

 Enjoy our collection of original and certified feminized seeds.
 In addition, seeds with their own character of great masters.
-Finally, we leave you a link with our MAMBA NEGRA Fast Blooming of our new collection.
+Finally, we leave you a link to MAMBA NEGRA Fast Blooming of our new collection.